diskoverdata/diskover-community/README.md

 ## Getting Started

-Edit diskover config (diskover.cfg) for your environment.
+Copy diskover config `diskover.cfg.sample` to `diskover.cfg` and edit for your environment.

 Start diskover worker bots (as many as you want) with: